Ziegelbrücke railway station: Facilities

 The station features two station buildings, a goods despatch office and a maintenance depot.
 Tracks 1 - 4 are used for goods traffic, shunting operation and to accommodate passenger trains during off-peak hours and overnight.
 Tracks 5 - 10 are equipped with passenger platforms and therefore used for passenger traffic.
 Tracks 6 and 9 are usually used for intercity- and freight-trains that pass through the station at maximum speed.
 Tracks 11 and 12 are solely used for shunting operation and to accommodate passenger trains during off-peak hours and overnight.

 On the south side of the station, parallel to the railway line, lies the river Linth, a railway power line and the main road.

 Services

-The station is served by an hourly InterRegio (IR35, Aare Linth) service between Bern and Chur, stopping at Zurich, Thalwil, Pfaffikon SZ, Ziegelbrücke, Sargans and Landquart.
+The station is served by an hourly InterRegio (IR35, Aare Linth) service between Bern and Chur, stopping at Zürich, Thalwil, Pfaffikon SZ, Ziegelbrücke, Sargans and Landquart.
 International trains, such as the ÖBB Railjet Zürich HB–Wien Hauptbahnhof or the DB ICE Hamburg-Altona–Chur, do not stopp at Ziegelbrücke.

 Two lines of the Zürich S-Bahn also connect Zürich and Ziegelbrücke, combining to provide three trains per hour.
-The S2 terminates at Ziegelbrücke and runs twice per hour; with some weekend trains continuing to Unterterzen.
+The S2 terminates at Ziegelbrücke and runs twice per hour.
 The hourly S25 continues through the canton of Glarus to Linthal.